moxuse/Kusabi/README.md

 Then execute `spago` command and make sure it works.

-if you got `pures not found` error, you'll need insstall purescript
+In linux environment, if you got `purs not found` error, you'll need insstall purescript.

 ```